Learn Loops for-In in Java in Simple Language

 Line 10

-Here, the variable i is defined and given a value of 1.
+Here, the variable i is defined and assigned the value 1.

 The condition i = 10 is then evaluated.
-The body of the loop runs right, which prints Line 1 on the screen.
+The loop’s body runs right, which prints Line 1 on the screen.

-Then, the expression ++ i is executed.
+Then the expression ++i is evaluated.
 The value of i has now been increased to 2.
-Again, the condition i = 10 is evaluated to be correct, and the loop body is executed, which prints Line 2 on the screen.
+Again, the condition i = 10 is assessed as accurate, and the loop body executes, printing Line 2 to the screen.

 This iteration process continues until i = 11.
 When i equals 11, the condition i <= 10 is false, and the loop ends.